pytorch/pytorch/README.md

 This branch realizes some learning rate schedulers with a unified interfere.
 The source file is located in `/torch/optim/lr_scheduler.py`.

-Each scheduler should contains three methods:
+Each scheduler should contain three methods:
  - \_\_init\_\_()
  - reset()
  - step()